Niklorius/Touchscreen-data-processing-scripts/README.md

 # Touchscreen-data-processing-scripts

-These are two main scripts used to analyze differentially rewarded associative learning tasks using a touchscreen platform.
+These are two main scripts used to analyze differentially rewarded associative learning tasks using the Bussey-Saksida animal touchscreen platorm.
-Touchscreen platform machines developed by Bussey Saksida Touch Systems (Lafayette Instruments).

 First script is the VMCL script: VMCLTraining.R
 Input = one csv file with the raw data of all subjects ran in experiments each day.